Symptoms, Diagnosis & Cervical Cancer Treatment

 - In the advanced staged, foul-smelling vaginal discharge and lower abdominal pain are common

-Diagnosis and treatment of cervical cancer
+Diagnosis and cervical cancer treatment

 Early diagnosis is key to successful treatment and cure of cervical cancer, just like any other type of cancer.
-Treating precancerous stages where only surface tissues of a small part of the cervix have been affected are far more successful than advanced stages where cancer has affected a large part of the cervix and has spread to other tissues.
+Treating precancerous stages where only surface tissues of a small part of the cervix have been affected are far more successful than advanced stages where it has affected a large part of the cervix and has spread to other tissues.

 Regular clinical examinations, yearly Pap smear tests, and HPV tests aid in early detection and successful treatment.
 Pap tests examine cells collected from the cervix for any abnormalities allowing early detection and treatment.